ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Install lld and build with Cpu0 lld
 ------------------------------------

-LLD project is underdevelopment and can be compiled only with c++11 standard (C++ 2011 year announced standard).
+LLD project is underdevelopment and can be compiled only with c++11 standard (C++2011 year announced standard).
 For iMac, our software is OS X version 10.9.1 and Xcode version 5.0.2.
 For old iMac software version, you can install VM (such as Virtual Box) and build lld as Linux platform.
-Please download lld from llvm web [#]_ and put lld souce code on {llvm-src}/tools/lld as follows like we download llvm and clang as shown in Appendex A.
+Please download lld from llvm web [#]_ and put lld souce code on {llvm-src}/tools/lld as follows just like we download llvm and clang as shown in Appendex A.

 .. code-block:: bash